 Financing a business is a challenge for any company, but especially for small food businesses.
-The pressure is on to comply with North America’s new food safety regulations, expected to take effect in 2015.
-Health Canada is implementing the Safe Food for Canadians Act (SFCA) and the FDA in the U.S. is drafting the Food Safety Modernization Act (FSMA).
+The pressure is on to comply with North America’s new food safety regulations, expected to take effect in 2018.
+Health Canada is implementing the Safe Food for Canadians Act (SFCA) and the FDA in the U.S. implemented the Food Safety Modernization Act (FSMA).
 Canadian food businesses exporting to the U.S. will have to comply with both.

 How can a small Canadian business afford the cost of implementing the required food safety measures?
 Read on.